depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 * offset: 0

 Orion-LD implements a maximum limit of 1000.
 If a request tries to set `limit` above 1000, an error is returned.
-In Alpha 1, Orion-LD reuses the pagination of Orion.
+In Alpha Release 1, Orion-LD reuses the pagination of Orion.
 Please see the documentation of pagination of [Orion](https://github.com/telefonicaid/fiware-orion) for more info.

 ## Querying for Entities

 ### GET /ngsi-ld/v1/entities
 The `GET /ngsi-ld/v1/entities` service returns an array of entities matching the characteristics specified as URI parameters.
-Pagination is used as to limit the number of entities returned.
+Pagination is used to limit the number of entities returned.
-Also, one of the following URI paramaters *must* be present, to narrow down the number of matching entities:
+Also, one of the following URI parameters *must* be present, to narrow down the number of matching entities:
 * type
 * attrs
 * q

-This is what the ETSI NGSi-LD specification version 1.2.1 saya, at least.
+This is what the ETSI NGSi-LD specification version 1.2.1 says, at least.
 Hopefully, this restriction will be removed in version 1.3.1.

 #### Request Payload Data